lhazlewood/scms/README.md

     $ cd mysite

 Now render your site.
-We'll specify `output` as our destination/output directory, relative to the project root.
+We'll specify `output` as our destination directory, relative to the project root.
 SCMS will render all output to the `output` directory.
 You can specify a different directory if you want the output to be somewhere else.
 Run this: